Should Christians Celebrate Christmas?

 Pagan Origins?

 However, in the world of social media and Internet memes, unfortunately a lot of misinformation surrounds this topic.
 You might see people claim that Christmas on December 25 actually originates with the Babylonian god Tammuz, who is said to be the child of Nimrod and Semiramis, and that all pagan practices can be traced back to this story.
 Much of this information was fabricated by a man named Alexander Hislop in a book called The Two Babylons.
 Hislop’s claims have been widely discredited by scholars, but many people still post memes and YouTube teachings based on his work.
 Many people on the Internet make additional sensational claims like that the Christmas tree is an ancient pagan phallic symbol of the sun god or that the ornaments on the Christmas tree represent the testicles of a Babylonian deity.
 We need to be careful that we are not spreading a “false report” (Exodus 23:1).
 Before sharing an article or video, we must check the facts.
 After all, we are called to share the truth (Ephesians 4:25).
 We hurt our credibility when we share false information.
-Worse than that, we hurt the credibility of our Father in heaven for whom we are to be representatives on earth.

 What About Santa Claus?